Bridging GANs and Bayesian Neural Networks via Partial Stochasticity: Conclusions

 \section{Conclusions}

-In this paper, we proposed a probabilistic framework to understand and improve \gans.
-This allowed us to establish universal aproximation properties of \gans, and to derive a variety of popular \gans as instances of latent variable models, where the intractable marginal likelihood objective is replaced by a tractable proxy.
-This connection gives insights into overfitting, which manifests itself when models are too flexible.
+In this paper, we proposed a probabilistic framework based on \bnns with partial stochasticity to understand and improve \gans.
+This allowed us to establish universal approximation properties of \gans, and to derive the objective of a variety of popular \gans, where the intractable marginalized likelihood objective is replaced by a tractable proxy.
+This connection gives insights into overfitting, which manifests itself due to the lack of intrinsic regularization.
 By relying on the connections between Occam's razor, flat minima, and minimum description length, we studied regularization and optimization strategies to smooth the loss landscape of \gans and to search for flat minima.
-The results indicate that these strategies lead to improved performance and robustness.

-In this work, we kept the \gan architecture fixed, and as a future work, we are interested in architecture search.
-Our work indicates that architecture search, such as \darts \citep{Liu19}, could rely on the \gan objective unlike typical works in this literature that rely on a validation loss, which is not available for \gans.
-In support to this intuition, in a parallel line of work, \citet{Wang23b} experimentally demonstrated that sparsity can be enforced by relying on the \gan objective.
+Overall, while there is no consistent pattern of which configuration is generally superior, the results indicate that the best performance is systematically achieved by configurations associated with model regularization, possibly in combination with \sam, and that in certain cases the performance improvement is rather substantial.
+We hope that this will serve as a starting point for studying strategies to improve the statistical properties of \gans to obtain novel ways to boost their performance and ease optimization.
+In this work, we kept the \gan architecture fixed, we are interested in studying architecture search in the future.
+For this, it would be interesting to explore approaches such as \darts \citep{Liu19}, possibly in combination with recent works introducing sparsity in \gans \citep{Wang23b}.

-\paragraph{Limitations.} Although model regularization generally improves optimization, it would be great to find ways to systematically obtain stable optimization and improved performance.
+\paragraph{Limitations.} Despite the encouraging results, it would be great to find ways to systematically obtain stable optimization and improved performance.
 For this, it would have been interesting to explore more \gan architectures, objectives, and hyper-parameters to derive general practical guidelines on how to guide these choices.
-Also, the experiments are limited to the case where the architecture is fixed, and we were hoping to obtain stronger indications on the link between model regularization/\sam and flat minima; despite this, performance is consistently in favor of these configurations.
+Also, we were hoping to obtain stronger indications on the link between flat minima and good performance; despite this, performance is generally in favor of configurations associated with regularization, possibly combined with \sam optimization.